olehmberg/SearchJoin/README.md

 ## Acknowledgements

-This project is a simplified implementation of the Mannheim Search Join Engine [1] based on the [WInte.r Framework](https://github.com/olehmberg/winter).
+This project is a simplified implementation of the Mannheim Search Join Engine [1-3] developed at the [Data and Web Science Group](http://dws.informatik.uni-mannheim.de/) at the [University of Mannheim](http://www.uni-mannheim.de/) based on the [WInte.r Framework](https://github.com/olehmberg/winter).
 It is designed to be used with the [Web Data Commons Web Tables](http://webdatacommons.org/webtables/) corpora.
 Other sources of tables can be used as long as they use the same data format.

 ## License